We all want to earn more money at work.

 If you are outperforming your job duties, there is no reason why you can’t ask for an increase that is larger than average every year.

-But if you are meeting expectations, you will be wasting your time asking for a 5% increase every year and look greedy at the same time.
+But if you are in line with expectations, you will be wasting your time asking for a 5% increase every year and look greedy at the same time.

 For most readers, I would suggest asking for a 5% raise one year, and then accepting the normal standard of living increase the following year.

-If you feel comfortable asking for more the year after that, then follow the process all over again.
+If you feel comfortable asking for more during your next performance review, then follow the process all over again.

 How to ask for a raise in writing?